-The Greek community at Marquette University has a long, rich tradition of fostering student involvement on campus.
+The Sorority and Fraternity Life community at Marquette University has a long, rich tradition of fostering student involvement on campus.
 Fraternities and sororities have been a part of the Marquette community for over 100 years.
-Since 1900, students have chosen to become members of fraternities and sororities at Marquette because of the advantages the organizations provide.
+Since 1900, students have chosen to become members of sororities and fraternities at Marquette because of the advantages the organizations provide.

-As a Catholic, Jesuit university, Marquette Greek Life serves the university mission with integrity and aspires for excellence while respecting the dignity and diversity of its members.
-Our Greek community exists to enhance the lives of individuals by raising awareness and serving the needs of Marquette University and the greater Milwaukee community.
-Through the bonds of brotherhood and sisterhood, Marquette Greek Life strives to strengthen its members through scholarship, leadership and service.
+As a Catholic, Jesuit university, Marquette Sorority and Fraternity Life serves the university mission with integrity and aspires for excellence while respecting the dignity and diversity of its members.
+Our Greek community exists to enhance the lives of individuals by providing involvement opportunities and advocating for the needs of the campus and greater Milwaukee community.
+Through the bonds of brotherhood and sisterhood, Marquette Sorority and Fraternity Life strives to strengthen its members through scholarship, leadership, service, and inclusion.

 - The vast majority of U.S. senators, Supreme Court justices, and presidents have been members of fraternities or sororities.

-- 85 percent of Fortune 500 company executives have been a part of the Greek community.
+- 85 percent of Fortune 500 company executives have been a part of the Sorority and Fraternity community.

 - Less than 2 percent of an average college student's expenses go toward fraternity dues.
 (U.S. Office of Education)

 Forms and Resources